Zia-ul-Haq: Nuclear weapons programme

-Expansion

 Even though Zia had removed the Bhutto sentiment in the nuclear energy project, Zia did not completely disband Bhutto's policy on nuclear weapons.
 After the retirement of Zahid Ali Akbar, Zia transferred control of the nuclear weapons programme to Bhutto's close aide Munir Ahmad Khan, Chairman of the Pakistan Atomic Energy Commission.
 Soon, Zia promoted Khan as the technical director of the entire programme as well as appointing Khan as his Science Adviser.
 With the support of handpicked civilian Prime Minister Muhammad Khan Junejo, Zia sanctioned the launch of the 50 Megawatt (MW) heavy water plutonium production reactor, known as Khushab-I, at Khushab in 1985.
 Zia also took initiatives to launch the space projects as spin-off to nuclear project.
 Zia appointed nuclear engineer Salim Mehmud as the Administrator of the Space Research Commission.
 Zia also launched the work on the country's first satellite, Badr-1, a military satellite.
 In 1987, Zia launched the clandestine aerospace project, the Integrated Missile Research Program under General Anwar Shamim in 1985, and later under Lieutenant-General Talat Masood in 1987.

 Economic policy

-In general Zia gave economic development and policy a fairly low priority (aside from Islamisation) and delegating its management to technocrats such as Ghulam Ishaq Khan, Aftab Qazi and Vaseem Jaffrey.

-However, between 1977 and 1986, the country experienced an average annual growth in the GNP of 6.8%—the highest in the world at that time—thanks in large part to remittances from the overseas workers, rather than government policy.
-The first year of Zia's government coincided with a dramatic rise in remittances, which totalled $3.2 billion/year for most of the 1980s, accounted for 10 percent of Pakistans's GDP; 45 percent of its current account receipts, and 40 percent of total foreign exchange earnings.
+In general, Zia gave economic development and policy a fairly low personal focus (aside from Islamisation), and delegated its management to technocrats such as finance minister Ghulam Ishaq Khan, Aftab Qazi and Vaseem Jaffrey.
+However, the average GDP growth rate was 5.88% during Zia's eleven years in office, the highest in Pakistani history.
+Between 1977 and 1986, the country experienced an average annual gross national product (GNP) growth of 6.8%—the highest in the world at that time—thanks in large part to remittances from the overseas workers, rather than government policy alone.
+The first year of Zia's government coincided with a dramatic rise in remittances, which totalled $3.2 billion/year for most of the 1980s, accounting for 10 percent of Pakistan's GDP; 45% of its current account receipts, and 40% of total foreign exchange earnings.

-By the time General Zia had initiated the coup against Prime Minister Zulfikar Bhutto, the economic cycle process of nationalisation programme was completed.
-The socialist orientation and nationalisation programme was slowly reversed; the idea of corporatisation was heavily favoured by President Zia-ul-Haq to direct the authoritarianism in the nationalised industries.
-One of his well-known and earliest initiatives were aimed to Islamise the national economy which featured the Interest-free economic cycle.
-No actions towards privatising the industries were ordered by President Zia; only three steel mill industries were returned to its previous owners.
+By the time General Zia initiated his coup against Prime Minister Zulfikar Bhutto, the nationalisation programme had been completed.
+The socialist orientation and nationalisation programme of Bhutto was slowly reversed; the idea of corporatisation was heavily favoured by President Zia-ul-Haq to direct the authoritarianism in the nationalised industries.
+One of his well-known and earliest initiatives aimed to Islamise the national economy which featured an interest-free economic cycle.
+No actions towards privatising the industries were ordered by President Zia; only three steel mill industries were returned to their previous owners.

 By the end of 1987, the finance ministry had begun studying the process of engaging the gradual privatisation and economic liberalisation.